Collaborative-AI/Earthquake-Forecasting/README.md

 ## Scraping the dataset
 - From the Google Drive, download the raw datasets.
 The datasets should be placed respectively under `src/scraper/.../raw` folder.
 - After installing the dependencies by `pip install requirements.txt`, run `python src/main.py`
+- The scraped datasets will be placed under the path `src/scraper/.../clean`

 # Data Processing